jerrytsengz/Sales-Data-Analytics/README.md

 ## About

-This project aims to increase the total company profit by 10% this year by focusing on the Copier subcategory, leveraging its high profitability and potential for increased sales.
+This project aims to increase the total company profit by 10%, leveraging product profitabilities and potentials for increased sales.

 ## Insights and Recommendations